 You might want to consider an ARM if you plan on selling your home or refinancing your loan before the loan’s initial rate period ends, if interest rates are high when you buy your home or if the potential for a higher payment in the future doesn’t concern you.

-“Homeowners should consider an ARM when they are confident they will not keep the mortgage more than a few years, or they are most concerned about the monthly payment versus the long-term risk of an adjustable rate,” said Eric Jeanette, president of the mortgage broker Dream Home Financing.
+“Homeowners should consider an ARM when they are confident they will not keep the mortgage [for] more than a few years, or [if] they are most concerned about the monthly payment versus the long-term risk of an adjustable rate,” said Eric Jeanette, CEO of Dream Home Financing, a mortgage broker.

 According to Jeanette, a key advantage of an ARM versus a traditional fixed-rate mortgage is the ability to receive a lower interest rate initially.
 “This means there will be a lower payment and the ability to stretch out your buying power,” Jeanette said.

-“The standard interest rate cap for adjustable rate mortgages is 2-2-6,” said Jeanette.
+“The standard interest rate cap for adjustable rate mortgages is 2-2-6,” Jeanette said.
 “This means the most the interest rate can increase at the first adjustment period is 2%, the most the rate can increase at any subsequent adjustment period is 2%, and the most the rate can increase over the life of the loan is 6%.”

 Ultimately, if you don’t think your budget can support the maximum potential payment, you might want to consider getting a fixed-rate mortgage instead of an ARM.